 |Fall 2021 Placement Cycle||Continuing/Non-Matriculated Students||Monday, March 29, 2021||Sunday, August 29th|

 |Spring 2022 Placement Cycle||Continuing/Non-Matriculated Students||Monday, October 25, 2021||Sunday, January 16th|

 |Fall 2022 Placement Cycle||Continuing/Non-Matriculated Students||Monday, March 28, 2022||Sunday, August 28th|

 Descriptions of Placement Assessments

 New Student Questionnaire (Untimed)

 The New Student Questionnaire (NSQ) must be completed by all incoming students, even if they do not have to take any other placement assessments.
 The data collected by the survey are used to provide basic background information describing Temple students.
 Temple also uses the results of this questionnaire to develop programs and procedures to serve the needs and interests of its students.

 English Placement Assessment (90 Minutes, Timed)

 The English Placement Assessment consists of one written essay.
 At assessment time, students choose one of two presented topics on which to write.
-Each topic presents a writer's position on an issue and students are asked to explain in their own words what the writer is saying and then to take a position on the writer's argument.
-Students are not evaluated based on having the "correct" position on an issue, but on how well they can explain the writer's argument and present their own argument in an organized and grammatically correct essay.
+Each topic presents a writer’s position on an issue.
+Students are asked to summarize the writer’s argument in their own words and then take and develop a position on the topic the writer is arguing for or against.
+Students are not evaluated based on having the "correct" position on an issue, but on how accurately they can explain the writer's argument and present their own argument in an organized and grammatically correct essay.
 In order to prepare for their assessment, students may view essays that meet and do not meet Temple's writing requirements.

 Students who choose to retake the math assessment have two additional attempts, using their highest score for course placement.
 ALEKS provides adaptive learning modules to help students improve their skills; modules are available after the initial assessment.